sghill-rewrite/commons-lang-api-plugin/README.md

 ## How to introduce to your plugin

-### Plugins directly depending on httpclient
+### Plugins directly depending on commons-lang

-Replace the dependency to `org.apache.httpcomponents:httpclient` with the dependency to `apache-httpcomponents-client-4-api`.
+Replace the dependency to `commons-lang:commons-lang` with the dependency to `commons-lang-api`.

 * Before:
     ```